Ray G. Newman, Chair

 Hattiesburg, MS 39406-0001

-Arrington, Bes, Choi, Dobson, Fastring, Fiorentini-Wright, McGuire, Mitra, Newman, Xie
+Anderson-Lewis, Arrington, Bes, Choi, Dobson, Fastring, Fiorentini-Wright, Mayfield-Johnson, McGuire, Newman

-The Department of Public Health offers a Bachelor of Science in allied health in the emphasis area of healthcare management and a Bachelor of Science in public health in the emphasis areas of health promotion and health policy and administration.
+The Department of Public Health offers a Bachelor of Science in allied health and a Bachelor of Science in public health in the emphasis areas of health promotion and health policy and administration.
 Students are trained for exciting careers in a health-related profession dedicated to improving the health of individuals and communitites.

 Overview of Majors

-Students majoring in allied health with an emphasis in management must have graduated from an accredited two-year allied health program with an associate degree and be eligible to sit for a national certification examination in the specific discipline area for the associate degree level allied health professional.
+Students majoring in allied health must have graduated from an accredited two-year allied health program with an associate degree and be eligible to sit for a national certification examination in the specific discipline area for the associate degree level allied health professional.

 Students majoring in public health with an emphasis in health policy and administration will complete courses pertaining to health care planning, management, marketing and financing in addition to public health course work.